njulimn/single-cycle-CPU/README.md

 single-cycle-CPU
 ================
-The repository provides one way to realize single-cycle CPU with verilog_VHDL.
+The repository provides one way to realize single-cycle CPU with verilog_VHDL.<br>
-The development enviroment is QUARTUS 12.SP1 in Windows.
+The development enviroment is QUARTUS 12.SP1 in Windows.<br>
-All .v file are the source code for the single-cycle CPU.
+All .v file are the source code for the single-cycle CPU.<br>
-The testbench data is in the simulation file ,whose filetype is named is *.vt.
+The testbench data is in the simulation file ,whose filetype is named is *.vt.<br>
 You can try it at your own risks!
-Have fun!
+Have fun!<br>
 /********************************************************/
-It is my first commitment!
+It is my first commitment!<br>